ixiaopan/blog/content/post/linear-regression-01.md

-PS: We will revisit the squared error later from the perspective of MLE.
+PS: We will revisit SSE later from the perspective of MLE.